We're giving you the chance to win back the value of your meal - every time you dine this month!

 Perfect for

-Celebrations, Dates, Romantic, Special occasions
+Birthdays, Celebrations, Dates, Romantic, Special occasions

 About

-Adding to the ranks of some of London’s best Indian restaurants comes Bibi, a fine-dining destination for deftly spiced dishes of warming Indian flavours.
+Adding to the ranks of some of London’s best Indian restaurants comes BiBi, a fine-dining destination for deftly spiced dishes of warming Indian flavours.

 As is fitting for a Mayfair address, there’s Champagne on the drinks list here, as well as sparkling teas, a progressive wine list and a whole host of cocktails.
 In terms of the latter, you might choose to try a Calamansi Margarita featuring Calamansi tequila, mango ginger and green chilli.

-Interiors at Bibi are by Sam Hosker and have been designed to create a warm, relaxed environment for diners.
+Interiors at BiBi are by Sam Hosker and have been designed to create a warm, relaxed environment for diners.
 Expect mango wood paired with sandstone furnishes, as well as antique brass accessories and abstract prints.
 Inside the restaurant there’s room for 35 guests, while the outside space can accommodate up to 20 people and is furnished with rattan chairs surrounded by verdant foliage.

 FAQs